-Simply put, a life insurance policy is a contract between the insurance company and the owner of the policy.
+A life insurance policy is a contract between the insurance company and the owner of the policy.
 This contract outlines rules about naming, changing, or removing beneficiaries.
 A beneficiary is a person who is named in this contract as a recipient of the life insurance proceeds in the event of the insured person’s death.
-The beneficiary may be a spouse, a relative, a child, a friend, a trust, etc. Usually, the owner of the policy may name any person or an entity as the beneficiary.
+The beneficiary may be a spouse, a relative, a minor child, an adult child, a friend, a trust, etc. Usually, the owner of the policy may name any person or entity as the beneficiary.

-Does the Surviving Spouse Automatically Become the Beneficiary of a Life Insurance Policy?
+Is the Spouse Automatically the Beneficiary of the Life Insurance Policy?

-Usually, there is no requirement in the policy itself that only a spouse be named as the beneficiary.
-The policy owner has the right to choose any beneficiary they wish.
+Usually, there is no requirement in the policy itself that a spouse be automatically named as the beneficiary of a life insurance policy.
+The insured has the right to choose any beneficiary they wish.
 Likewise, the policy owner has the right to change their designation.
 However, if the policy owner chooses to name their beneficiary as irrevocable (versus revocable), he or she will not be able to later remove or modify this designation.
 Revocable designations, on the other hand, are easily changed.
-To be valid, a beneficiary change/designation must be made according to the rules outlined in the life insurance policy itself and must be received, approved and recorded by the insurance company.
+To be valid, a beneficiary change or designation must be made according to the rules outlined in the life insurance policy itself and must be received, approved, and recorded by the insurance company.

 Another scenario where the policy owner may be restricted in choosing the beneficiary is when there is a court order, such as a divorce decree, that obligates the policy owner to name a specific person as the beneficiary.
 For example, if the divorce decree obligates the husband to carry a private life insurance policy in the amount of $250,000 for the benefit of his children, the husband will not be able to remove the children as beneficiaries and name someone else.
 This restriction, however, does not automatically apply to such policies as SGLI, VGLI, and FEGLI.
 The person who is planning to enforce such a divorce obligation needs to make sure that the insurance company is put on notice and that the designation is irrevocable.